IsakMedia/Portfolio2024/readme.md

 i also forgot ive moved the cta-buttons styling to the component so i should change rules there. which requires me to rethink some, but also remember stuff.
 I should read this readme more often and not just write in it

+12/9

+## known bugs

+* links send you straight to target url (should preferably open in new tab. saw somone somewhere say you should mess with default behaviours. though i feel like tab behaviour is more more common now and also "please stay at my site)

+* the <cta-button> allows for highlighting innerText
+* the <cta-button> allows to be clicked multiple times in a row spawning possibly more windows than needed
+* the <cta-button> does not on hover tell you the location of where the link will take you

+* none of my buttons (any button) allow for activation on enter
+* button have no or diminishable outline on focus which makes it hard to see
+* <cta-button> has no tab-index / cant be tabbed to

+// structure

+* The [list] attribute on <window-mac> doesnt make much sense as it is. not sure exactly but feels like the classes **.about__info-box** and **.about__image-box** does the same thing right now its not possible to create more than two boxes, and they have either have to be a [list] or a [img] but can not be more than one of the type. i.e cant be two images or two lists. which is weirdly restricting.

+* a component contains its different slots even if they're empty as default. which feels like bad html. like the page gets cluttred with invisible p, a and image tags. doesnt seem very accessible to me

+## whats missing fam?

+* windows should be able to drag and drop around, able to be layered over one another without pulling both windows only window in the top of the stack should be targetted

+* corner buttons should be able to close and minimize windows. the design should become compacter when you do.

+* there should be a nav bar at the top, that will allow you to toggle closed windows back on. and also being able to jump straight down to what ever window you'd like to see.

+### you know what would be cool though?

+* just a lil function that sets my age by year, new Date(), should be easy enough "🙂" so i dont have to hard code it